IVIanuu/injekt/README.md

 ```

 3. If no injectable was found injekt will look into the package of the injected type and also in
-   all of it's arguments and super types
+   the packages of all of it's arguments and super types.

 Provider imports are only required if the injectable is not in the current scope
 or in a package of the injected type

 # Function support
-If you want to delay the creation, need multiple instances or if you want to provide additional parameters dynamically.
+Sometimes you want to delay the creation, need multiple instances or if you want to provide additional parameters dynamically.
 You can do this by injecting a function.
 ```kotlin
 fun main(tokenFactory: () -> Token) {